 Western Pond Turtle

-- Restoration: Stream and wetland restoration and enhancement activities in the Muir Beach vicinity from 2006 to present
+- Restoration: Stream and wetland restoration and enhancement activities in and around Muir Beach from 2006 to present

 - Management: (1) Red-eared slider removal in 2004, 2005, 2014, 2015, and 2016; (2) Nest site protection measures and exclusion fencing in the Phoenix Lake area in 2009 and 2010; (3) Basking habitat enhancements (log installations) in Phoenix Lake and Lake Lagunitas (multiple years between 2004 and present) (MMWD)